Zhenghangxu/Converse/README.md

 <img width="1414" alt="image" src="https://github.com/user-attachments/assets/981b0165-365b-4bac-9799-0c654267a08d">

+## Disclaimer
+Please note this bot is not for medical advice.
+Only intended to used in research purpose

 ## Getting Started
 First configure the credentials, check out the template env file provided (To be Upload) as a basic guidedance.
 You can also use your own db and LLM providers.